CZ-NIC/yangson/docs/schemadata.rst

       Set of submodules of the receiver module.
 If the receiver is a submodule, then this set is by definition empty.

+.. class:: Annotation(type: DataType, description: str)

+     An object of this class describes a metadata annotation [RFC7952]_.

+     .. rubric:: Instance Attributes

+     .. attribute:: type

+        Type of the annotation's value.

+     .. attribute:: description

+        Description string of the annotation.

 .. class:: SchemaData(yang_lib: Dict[str, Any], mod_path: List[str])

    This class serves as a global for various data structures related